halide/Halide/src/runtime/README_webgpu.md

     * 8-bit and 16-bit integers will be implemented using emulation inside Halide and with future extensions to WGSL.
     * 64-bit integers and floats will likely remain unsupported.
--   Schedules that use workgroup memory are not yet supported.
 -   Dynamic gpu_tile sizes are not yet supported.
 -   Host<->Device copies are only implemented for contiguous data regions.
 -   Device<->Device copies are not yet implemented.